warpstreamlabs/bento/website/docs/configuration/metadata.md

     topic: ${! meta("target_topic") }
 ```

-Benthos also allows you to conditionally process messages based on their metadata with the [`switch` processor][processors.switch]:
+Bento also allows you to conditionally process messages based on their metadata with the [`switch` processor][processors.switch]:

 ```yaml
 pipeline: